MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 >  If you post a transaction with a fixed application, and the item ledger entry that you are applying to is closed, meaning that the remaining quantity is zero, then the old application is automatically undone and reapplies the item ledger entry using the fixed application that you specified.

 ## <a name="transfer-application"></a>Transfer Application
-When an item is transferred from one location to another, inside the company stock, then an application is created between the two transfer entries.
+When an item is transferred from one location to another, inside the company inventory, then an application is created between the two transfer entries.
 Valuing a transfer entry depends on the costing method.
 For items using the Average costing method, valuation is made using the average cost in the average cost period in which the valuation date of the transfer occurs.
-For items using other costing methods, valuation is made by tracing back to the cost of the original stock increase.
+For items using other costing methods, valuation is made by tracing back to the cost of the original inventory increase.

 ### <a name="example--average-costing-method"></a>Example – Average Costing Method
 The following example, which illustrates how transfer entries are applied, is based on the following scenario for an item using Average costing method and an average cost period of Day.